Dacid99/Emailkasten/.gitea/PULL_REQUEST_TEMPLATE/stop.md

 # 🛑 Stop

-This repository is merely a mirror, the main project is located at .
+This repository is merely a mirror, the main repo is located at [gitlab](https://gitlab/dacid99/emailkasten).

 Please submit your pull request there.